NAJ XI vs TAM XI Fantasy Prediction : Najmul XI vs Tamim XI Best Fantasy Picks for Bangladesh Other OD (News) - Sport Act News

 Probable XI for both sides:-

-Najmul XI – Saif Hassan, Soumya Sarkar, Nazmul Hossain Shanto, Mushfiqur Rahim, Afif Hossain, Towhid Hridoy, Irfan Sukkur, Nayeem Hasan, Taskin Ahmed, Al-Amin Hossain, Mukidul Islam, Rishad Hossain.
+Najmul XI – Parvez Hossain Emon, Soumya Sarkar, Najmul Hossain Shanto, Mushfiqur Rahim, Afif Hossain, Towhid Hridoy, Irfan Sukkur, Rishad Hossain, Taskin Ahmed, Nasum Ahmed, Abu Jayed, Rishad Hossain.

-Tamim XI – Tamim Iqbal, Tanzid Hasan, Anamul Haque, Mohammad Mithun, Shahadat Hossain, Mosaddek Hossain, Mohammad Saifuddin, Mahadi Hasan, Taijul Islam, Shoriful Islam, Mustafizur Rehman.
+Tamim XI – Tamim Iqbal, Tanzid Hasan, Anamul Haque, Mohammad Mithun, Yasir Ali, Mosaddek Hossain, Mohammad Saifuddin, Mahadi Hasan, Taijul Islam, Shoriful Islam, Mustafizur Rehman.

 NOTE:- All the stats mentioned are of List-A games.